Internal · Instructor Reference

 Refs: FAA-H-8083-13; Glider Flight Manual.

-Obj: location in glider; method of operation; servicing + storage; parachute inspection + fitting.
+Obj: location in glider; method of operation or use; servicing + storage; parachute inspection, fitting, and use; equipment + gear appropriate for various climates + terrain.

 Std: demonstrates aeronautical knowledge.